SergioManzano10/RNA-sequencing_FMP/README.md

 The second step was to examine the outputs/results obtained by the pipeline.
 To achieve this:

 * First, we performed a differential expression analysis (DEA).
+The code is located in the R scripts folder under the name *RNA-seq.Rmd*
-The code is located in the R scripts folder under the name *XXX.*
+* Second, we performed an analysis to find aberrantly expressed genes in RNA-seq samples.
+The code is located in the R scripts folder under the name *OUTRIDER.Rmd*

 ## RNA-splice